-TV service providers are always looking for ways to increase engagement.
-Higher engagement in turn can positively affect the bottom line.
+TV service providers are constantly on the look out to increase viewer engagement.
+Higher engagement in turn can positively affect the bottom line. [updated October 2021]

 Viewers who are engrossed in content are more likely to watch more, order more videos and subscriptions, and stream more live events.
 It’s not just for the moment, it’s a long-term goal; operators need to increase Lifetime Customer Value (LCV) and find ways to keep subscribers on board for the long run.
-Especially in the ultra-competitive SVOD arena, this is a genuine challenge.
+Given the ultra-competitive streaming arena, this is a genuine challenge.

 1. Provide an excellent viewer experience

 What makes people come back for more?
 One critical element is an excellent user experience – ensuring high-quality video and audio on all devices.
 When was the last time you kept watching a video even though it was blurry, or stopped and started?
 You probably can’t remember.
-Viewers have zero tolerance for static, pauses, or fuzzy audio.
-They couldn’t care less that the quality on a specific tablet may be compromised due to Android fragmentation, or that faulty infrastructure is causing latency issues.
+Viewers have zero tolerance for static, pauses, or fuzzy audio, and with live content little liking for latency.
 As more users move to 4K UHD, they become used to high-quality delivery, challenging TV operators to provide an entirely first-class experience on any device and at all resolutions.

 2. Personalize the encounter

 The more the viewer receives recommendations that are specific to themselves, the more likely it is that they will relate to the content.
 But resonating with the content requires more than just a smart recommendation at the right time.
-OTT Service Providers requires accurate data on which to base these recommendations, and then must analyze the data correctly to be able to effectively make the experience meaningful to the viewer.
+OTT service providers require accurate data on which to base these recommendations, and then must analyze the data correctly to be able to effectively make the experience meaningful to the viewer.
 All this, while complying with GDPR and similar regulations.

 When successful, a continuous feedback loop is created, where the data collected on viewing habits is used to provide smart, personalized recommendations that are useful to the end-user as part of their viewing journey.
 If the messages are perceived as having integrity and are ‘entertaining,’ this can transform into higher satisfaction and engagement rates.